hel-astro-lab/runko/docs/installation.rst

    cd build
    cmake ..

-And make sure that `CMake` finishes successfully.
-After that, you can try and compile the complete framework with
+And make sure to check that `CMake` finishes successfully.
+After that, you are ready to compile the framework with

 .. code-block:: bash